freebsd/freebsd-quarterly/2020q3/linuxulator.md

 workaround for the missing splice(2) syscall, which caused problems for grep and autotools.
-The Linux version reported to userspace was bumped to 3.10.0, which matches the kernel shipped with RHEL 7 and is neccessary for DB2 installation to succeed.
-The BLKPBSZGET ioctl neccessary for Oracle is supported now.
+The Linux version reported to userspace was bumped to 3.10.0, which matches the kernel shipped with RHEL 7 and is neccessary for IBM's DB2 database installation to succeed.
+The BLKPBSZGET ioctl neccessary for Oracle database is supported now.
+There is now support for kcov(4), neccessary for syzcaller; as well as a number of fixes for issues reported by syzcaller, such as futex lock leaks.
 There were also more cleanups, including moving some Linuxulator-specific functionality related to error handling off from the syscall's fast code paths.
-The sysutils/debootstrap was updated to a newer version; finally there were some improvements to [documentation](https://wiki.freebsd.org/LinuxJails).
+The sysutils/debootstrap port, which provides an easy way to create Debian or Ubuntu jail, was updated to version 1.0.123.
+Finally there were some improvements to [documentation](https://wiki.freebsd.org/LinuxJails).

 Most of those changes have been merged to FreeBSD 12-STABLE, in order